-Serve a one-year term October through July with the Board of Directors.
+Serve a one-year term October through September with the Board of Directors.
 This appointment may be renewed one time for a total of two years.

 Attend monthly Board Meetings - usually held on the third Thursday of each month – 5:30 to 7:00 p.m.
-They will attend the Annual Toast fundraiser in April, the annual Board Retreat in November, and a minimum of one other DRC community event of their choice.
-They may also choose to participate on one of the ongoing or ad hoc board Board committees of their choice.
-The Youth Representative will advise the Board President in advance if unable to attend a meeting.
+They will attend the Annual “Toast” fundraiser in April, the annual Board Retreat in November, and a minimum of one other DRC community event of their choice.
+They are encouraged to also participate on one of the committees.

-Become familiar with the bylaws and issues the Board is considering by reviewing minutes of Board meetings, financial statements, and other materials before meetings.
+Participate in orientation to become familiar with the bylaws and business of the DRC.

+All board members are required to come prepared to meetings by reviewing minutes of Board meetings, financial statements, and other materials before meetings.

 Represent own opinions.